mintyphp/forms/README.md

 # MintyPHP Forms

-MintyPHP Forms is a powerful PHP form builder that enables you to create and validate forms without having to write a lot of boiler plate code.
+MintyPHP Forms is a powerful PHP form builder that enables you to create and validate forms without having to write a lot of boilerplate code.

 ## Features